LAW 7177 - Introduction to Australian Law

 Required ResourcesReading / Texts

-The required readings for this course are contained within the Course Reader.
-The Reader will be made available in hard copy from The Law School Front Office and online via MyUni.
+The required readings for this course will be made available via MyUni.

-Patrick Parkinson, Tradition and Change in Australian Law (Lawbook Co., 5th ed, 2013).
+Patrick Parkinson, Tradition and Change in Australian Law (Lawbook Co, 5th ed, 2012)

-Online LearningIn addition to the use of MyUni as outlined in ‘Learning and Teaching Modes’ below (4.1), MyUni will be used to post announcements, post additional lecture materials (including slides, and where available, audio recordings of lectures) and announce assignment tasks.
+Online LearningIn addition to the use of MyUni as outlined in ‘Learning and Teaching Modes’ below, MyUni will be used to post announcements, post additional lecture materials (including slides) and announce assignment tasks.
 It will also contain electronic copies of the Course Profile, Lecture and Seminar Guides, and Course Reader.
 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.

 Learning & Teaching Activities

-The course will reconvene and conclude with two further days of face-to-face teaching on Monday 21 and Tuesday 22 March 2016.
-This component will cover Modules 9-14, which consider the Australian Contract Law in great depth and equip students with the skills to answer problem-based and short answer questions pertaining to the law of contract, the kind of which will be assessed in the take-home exam.
+The course will reconvene and conclude with two further days of face-to-face teaching.
+This component will cover Modules 9-14, which consider the Australian Contract Law in depth and equip students with the skills to answer problem-based and short answer questions pertaining to the law of contract, the kind of which will be assessed in the contract law assignment.
 Students will also be given the opportunity to review the material covered in the course and raise any questions or concerns.

 For Introduction to Australian Law, this will be structured as follows: 24 hours of face-to-face teaching scheduled over four intensive teaching days, 48 hours of guided online learning run via MyUni, and 84 hours of personal study, including the completion of all assessment tasks.